wp-plugins/gatekeeper/readme.txt

 Tested up to: 3.3
 Stable tag: 0.8

-Gatekeeper allows administrators to take a WordPress site offline quickly and easily for maintenance, testing, upgrades, etc.
+Gatekeeper allows administrators to take a WordPress site offline while leaving it accessible to authorized users for maintenance, testing, etc.

 == Description ==

-Gatekeeper allows administrators to take a WordPress site offline quickly and easily through the WordPress administrator interface.
-Site visitors can be redirected to an offline page or pages can be replaced with offline pages.
-An IP-based whitelist will allow authorized people access to the site during offline times and an optional blacklist can be used to permanently ban users by IP or IP range.
+Gatekeeper allows administrators to take a WordPress site offline quickly and easily while leaving it fully accessible to administrators and other authorized users.
+Site visitors will be shown or redirected to a specified offline page.
+An optional blacklist can be used for permanent bans.

 ** Features **